Campaign of the Month: October 2017

 Effect: You’ve lost a limb or sense organ that left behind a ghostly reflection you can tap into.
 Choose one of the following:

 Effect: A vampire has tasted your blood and developed a strong connection to you as a result.
-If you’re in danger, they sense it, and you can spend a Willpower point to have them coincidentally arrive on the scene in time to save you.
-This Merit is most common among ghouls, but mortals and other supernatural beings who take a vampiric lover (with all the perils that entails) may also possess it.
+If you’re in danger, they sense it, and you can spend a Story Point to have them coincidentally arrive on the scene in time to save you.
+This Merit is most common among ghouls, but mortals and other supernatural beings who take a vampiric lover (with all the risks that entails) may also possess it.

 Effect: You’re a magnet for fortune and fate.
-When you touch someone, you steal their good fortune unless you spend 1 Willpower.
+When you touch someone, you steal their good fortune unless you spend 1 Story Point.
 Within the day, something bad but nonfatal will happen to them.
 If they’d get into an already life-threatening situation, then something potentially fatal happens.
 That same day, you can grant yourself Major Advantage on a single dice roll.
-You can’t grant yourself Major Advantage more than once per IC day or OOC week of play.
+You can’t grant yourself Major Advantage more than once per chapter.

 Drawback: When something bad happens to whoever you touch, they hear your name in the back of their head.
 If you touch someone expressly to inflict misfortune you couldn’t otherwise cause, whatever happens to them also turns out badly for you.